History and making of famous Ardabil Carpet

 The pattern includes ten colours.
 The wool was dyed in batches using natural materials such as pomegranate rind and indigo, so the shades vary slightly.
 For example, the blue background appears to 'ripple' where darker and lighter batches of wool were used.

 The direction of the pile shows that the weavers began at the end with the smaller lamp.
 The colours are best viewed from that end.

 Structure of the Ardabil Carpet.
 The type of knot used to create the pile of the Ardabil Carpet

 The entire surface of the Ardabil carpet is covered by a single integrated design - an impressive feat in view of the great size of the carpet.
 The basic design is relatively simple, and its components are well-balanced.
 Richness and variety are added by the use of contrasting background colours and the subtle differences between the filler patterns.

 The border is composed of four parallel bands.
 It surrounds a huge rectangular field, which has a large yellow medallion in its centre.
 The medallion is surrounded by a ring of pointed oval shapes, and a lamp is shown hanging from either end.
 This centrepiece is matched by four corner-pieces, which are quarters of a similar but simpler composition, without the lamps.

 Detail showing the central medallion, Ardabil Carpet

 The Two Lamps

 The lamps shown hanging from the centrepiece are of different sizes.
 Some people think this was done to create a perspective effect – if you sat near the small lamp, both would appear to be the same size.
-Yet there is no other evidence that this type of perspective was used in Iran in the 1530s, when the carpet was made.
+Yet there is no other evidence that this type of perspective was used in Asia in the 1530s, when the carpet was made.
 What is more, the lamps themselves are shown as flat shapes rather than as three-dimensional objects.